-Emerging Growth Company: Bashpole Software /dba/ PromoterMotor.com has a start-up-like environment with fewer than 10 team members plus many bright interns; our growth in terms of clients and staff is accelerating, which makes this an exciting time to get involved.
-Check out our internship and contractor positions and testimonials from departments such as Marketing, Digital Media, Business, Software Engineering, Technical Writing, and Human Resources: https://promotermotor.com/careers/
+Emerging Growth Company: Bashpole Software has a start-up-like environment with fewer than 10 team members plus many bright interns; our growth in terms of clients and staff is accelerating, which makes this an exciting time to get involved.
+Check our Careers Page to see all open positions and testimonials from past interns from departments such as Marketing, Digital Media, Business, Software Engineering, Technical Writing, and Human Resources: bashpolesoftware.com/careers

 About Our Internships